 App stores have a big user base which will keep growing.
-Apple gives creators access to over a billion users in 175 countries, and Google has over 2 billion users in 190 countries.
+Apple gives creators access to over a billion users in 175 countries, and Google has over 2 billion users in 190 countries (dig deeper into Android versus iOS market share statistics with this infographic).
 If an app is monetized via subscription but users are not able to subscribe in the app directly, it will lead to negative user experience and the creator may not be able to acquire the user from other channels.

 That being said, there are some exceptions.
 Netflix turned off Apple IAP in late 2018.
 Spotify also restricts IAPs.
 Both companies require users to visit their websites to purchase or renew subscriptions.
 Can other apps all follow suit?
 Not really.
 Apple guidelines require content that is available on multiple platforms to enable IAPs if they charge on other platforms.
 While some apps might get away with skirting the rules for a while, playing in the grey area here can lead to creators’ apps getting rejected by the app store.

 What Apple and Google charge for IAPs are about industry average.
 The Chinese app platform Huawei charges much higher commissions, especially for in-game IAPs – around 50% on average.
 Additionally, Apple and Google have made recent efforts to nurture smaller developers by taking less commission.